As you probably know, when mining Bitcoin, every block contains a reward reserved for whoever solves it.

 The very first blocks, mined by Satoshi Nakamoto himself, paid a 50 BTC reward.
 Today, blocks pay 1/4 of that, or 12.5 BTC.
 In May 2020, that reward will halve once more to 6.25 BTC per block.

 Why is the reward getting smaller, you might ask?

 The reward gets smaller because that’s how Satoshi designed Bitcoin back in 2008.
 It’s supposed to be a deflationary currency, which contrasts with traditional currencies like the US dollar or the Euro, which are inflationary.
 The supply of traditional currencies, also known as fiat money, never ceases to increase.

 Bitcoin, on the other hand, halves the inflation amount, equal to the reward per block, every 210,000 blocks.

 That’s 210,000 times ten minute blocks, which yields 2.1 million minutes, or roughly 4 years.
 (In case you’d ever wondered how many minutes there were in 4 years…)

 In May of 2020, Bitcoin will halve again.
-It means that thousands of miners around the world will start earning half the amount of BTC than they do now.
+Which means that Bitcoin miners from around the world will start earning, on average, half the amount of BTC than they do now.